 The colonies that were tested in this way with a thymol pad were all the Italians, 5 in number, all the Carniolans, 13 in number, and about 32 Elgons and Elgon crosses.
-Totally about 50 colonies was tested this way of my 129 colonies.
-Many Elgon apiaries hadn't got any treatment for many years by then and many Elgon colonies had never got any treatemnt of any kind.
+Totally about 50 colonies were tested this way of my 129 colonies.
+Many Elgon apiaries hadn't got any treatment for quite some years by then and many Elgon colonies had never got any treatemnt of any kind.

-30 of these 50 colonies were allowed to keep their thymol pad for three weeks due to the number of mites dropping during the first three days.
+30 of these 50 colonies were allowed to keep their thymol pad for three weeks due to the number of mites that dropped during the first three days.
 It was the 5 Italians and 10 of the 13 Carniolans.
 The other 15 were mainly Elgons crossed with Buckfast drones.

-Actually I don't know if this treatment was needed to get the colonies to survive.
+Actually I don't know if this treatment was needed for the colonies to survive.
 You see I can easily have missed other colonies which I didn't test, that might have had quite some mites.
 And there were no colonies with wintering problems.

-But survivability is in a way not due to the amount of mites.
+But survivability is in a way not always due to the amount of mites.
 Colonies can sometimes have quite high amounts of mites and still survive well.
 It's said it's viruses killing the colonies, maybe in cooperation with nosema and pesticides.
-But at least I think I the way described picked the most probable colonies of being affected by mites and viruses.
-And this way described I got down the mite pressure, making it easier for neighboring colonies to deal with their own mite population without getting extra mites through reinvasion.
+But at least I think I this way described picked the most probable colonies of being affected by mites and viruses.
+And I brought down the mite pressure, making it easier for neighboring colonies to deal with their own mite population without getting extra mites through reinvasion.

 Elgons are on the mother side going back to Monticola in East African mountains or Sahariensis from a Marockoan oasis.
 I have though some colonies which have Buckfast on the mother side (Macedonian line) which have been crossed with Elgon drones three times.
 Colonies of that constitution I didn't give any thymol treatment either.

-I should also mention that I havn't done any drone brood cutting in many years to fight the mite.
+I should also mention that I havn't done any drone brood removal in many years to fight the mite.
 Instead I let the colonies keep some drone comb.
-They need some drones, for the mating of the virgin queens for example.
+They need drones, for the mating of the virgin queens for example.